infrablockchain-docs

 Before you begin, verify the following:

-• You have completed the Build a local blockchain tutorial and have the Substrate node template from the Developer Hub installed locally.
+• You have completed the tutorial and have the Substrate node template from the Developer Hub installed locally.

 • You are generally familiar with software development and using command-line interfaces.